Snaacky/thewiki/docs/getting-started/torrenting.md

 Term               | Definition
 -------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-**Leecher**        | A user who is currently downloading the file but has not yet completed the download or is not uploading (sharing) the downloaded pieces with others
+**Leecher**        | A user who is currently downloading the file, or has finished downloading only parts of the torrent and is sharing the pieces they have.
-**Magnet link**    | A hyperlink used by BitTorrent that allows users to directly connect to the tracker and peers without needing to download a `.torrent` file
+**Magnet link**    | A BitTorrent hyperlink that allows you to download the torrent without the need for a .torrent file.
-**Peer**           | An individual computer or device connected to the P2P network **Piece**          | A part of the file broken down during the BitTorrent process, allowing simultaneous downloading and uploading of different pieces across peers
+**Peer**           | An individual computer or device connected to the swarm.
+**Piece**          | A small segment of the files that was cut up during the torrent creation process, allowing simultaneous downloading and uploading of different pieces across peers.
-**Ratio**          | The ratio between the amount of data uploaded and downloaded by the user **Seeder**         | A user who has completed downloading the file and is sharing it with other peers by uploading the file pieces
+**Ratio**          | The ratio between the amount of data uploaded and downloaded by the user.
+**Seeder**         | A user who has completed downloading the files and is sharing it with other peers by uploading the file pieces.
-**Swarm**          | The collective group of peers (seeders and leechers) participating in the distribution of the file through BitTorrent
+**Swarm**          | The collective group of peers (seeders and leechers) distributing the files.
-**Torrent client** | The software or application used to download and upload files using the BitTorrent protocol **Torrent file**   | A file (`.torrent`) that contains metadata about the files to be shared and the tracker information required to initiate and coordinate the downloading process
+**Torrent client** | The software or application used to download and upload files using the BitTorrent protocol.
+**Torrent file**   | A file (`.torrent`) that contains metadata about the files to be shared and the tracker information required to initiate and coordinate the downloading process.
-**Tracker**        | A server or web service that assists in coordinating the communication between peers in a BitTorrent network by keeping track of which peers possess which pieces of a file
+**Tracker**        | A server or web service that assists in coordinating the communication between peers in a BitTorrent network by keeping track of which peers possess which pieces of a file.

 ===

 For most people, [streaming services](/sourcing/streaming) are more convenient to use.
 However, torrenting is fairly simple and allows for better flexibility.
 Some reasons to use torrents are:

 - Broad range of qualities and sizes
-- [Greater quality](/guides/quality/#quality-comparisons) compared to most streaming sites
+- [Significantly better quality](/guides/quality/#quality-comparisons) compared to streaming sites
-- Better availabilty
+- Better and faster availabilty
 - Better subtitles/[fansubs](/guides/quality/#fansubs) and styling options
-- Access to a larger variety of titles and [BD releases](/guides/quality/#blu-ray-vs-web)
+- Access to a larger variety of titles and [Blu-ray releases](/guides/quality/#blu-ray-vs-web)
 - Downloaded files for rewatching with no additional data usage

 !!!warning